silaspe/maths/docs/rand.md

 Genesis 2:3

-And then God blessed saturday and made it holy.
+And then God blessed saturdays (or really just days of rest) and made them holy.

 ### end of the craziest work week.

+.

+(insert work here)